ellenm1/forsythia_dev/README.md

 My development sandbox for the Grammar Editor and other aspects of the Forsythia project by John Alexander Greene.

 Using Forsythia Grammar Editor to learn some Java.
 DONE: Added a palette menu and some color palettes.
-Made the stroke width as thin as possible.
+Made the stroke width as thin as possible and gray.
 DONE: have it read palettes from an external text file, change the palette menu, change the colors in the renderer instance.
 TODO: clean up all the debugging lines and add a default selection in the palette menu.
 TODO: make it all look nicer.
 Look for UI libraries.